swaroopg92/penpa-edit/README.md

 		* Dynamic - Upto 5 digits its larger size and then it becomes small.
 		* Large - All digits are large.
 		* Small - All digits are small.
+	* Sudoku Normal: User preference for "Normal" digits in "Sudoku" mode.
+		* Centered - All digits are centered to the cell.
+		* Bottom - All digits are shifted downward and close to the bottom of the cell.
+(Useful to avoid overlap with Killer clues)
 	* Save Settings: Selecting yes, will save the following items in the browser cookies:
 		* Theme
 		* Tab settings